isomerpages/sp-educonference/pages/Registration.md

 At the Registration page, you are required to pre-select a Roundtable (on Sep 26, 2024) and a Learning Journey or a Workshop (on Sep 27, 2024) at the time of Registration.

-For the list of Roundtables, Learning Journeys and Workshops, Click Here (PDF File will be provided).
+For the list of Roundtables, Learning Journeys and Workshops, <a target="_blank" href="/isate-2024-roundtables-learning-journeys-and-workshops/">Click here</a> (alternatively, Click on the PDF here).